 Could Breast Milk be the New Miracle Cure

 We all know how breast milk protects babies from all kinds of diseases and that this protection may even last long after the breast feeding has ceased.
 In fact research shows that breast fed babies have a reduced risk of many adult illnesses, including cancer.

 There is more to come

 So there you have a situation where mothers milks is not only best for baby but could be best for many others too.
-And there is more.
-I will be coming back shortly with a further post about some other developments linking breast milk with diarrhea, arthritis, dementia and acne.